radman/notification_system/README.md

 A notification is considered pending on and after its scheduled delivery date, if it has not been sent.
 Notifications are NOT sent automatically.
 You will need to use a scheduler of some sort to periodically call `Notification.deliver_pending`.
 This will grab all pending notifications, and deliver them to their recipients IF they are subscribed to receive that type of notification.
 IF they are not subscribed, the pending notification is destroyed.

+Only notifications that have titles specified are considered subscribable.
+(TODO: somewhat iffy.. maybe change this in the future)

 Delivery assumes the existence of a `NotificationMailer`.
 To modify the mailer do something like the following:

     NotificationSystem::Notification.mailer = :user_mailer